 “An ambitious and original novel – a literary puzzle, an engrossing war story and a captivating tale of love and obsession.”Ryan O’Neill, author of Their Brilliant Careers and The Drover’s Wives: 101 Re-Tellings of a Classic Short Story

-Where The Line Breaks will be published in April 2021 by Fremantle Press in Australia and New Zealand.
+Where The Line Breaks was published in April 2021 by Fremantle Press in Australia and New Zealand.
 My debut novel, Where The Line Breaks was one of three novels shortlisted for the $20,000 Fogarty Literary Award 2019 and was longlisted (as ‘Behind the Lines‘) for the Kill Your Darlings Unpublished Manuscript Award 2018.

 I wrote the first draft of Where The Line Breaks as part of the Literary Novels MA at City University London, graduating in 2017 with a distinction.
 The first 5,000 words were published by City University in mid-November 2017 as part of the City Novels 2017 Anthology.
 In 2018 the novel was long-listed for the Kill Your Darlings Unpublished Manuscript Award.
 After almost a year of editing and rewriting, the manuscript was shortlisted for the inaugural Fogarty Literary Award.
 Incredibly, all three shortlisted novels were offered publication by Fremantle Press.
 I’m super excited to be published by an independent publisher I have looked up to all my life and grew up reading.